Giant pangolin: Reproduction

 Very little information about the reproduction of the giant pangolin is known.
 Two birth records exist, with one litter in September and another in October, with the young weighing around 500 g.
 As in all pangolins, infants have soft scales that eventually harden, and are born with open eyes.
 They cannot walk on their legs, but can move on their bellies.
 During age 6–8 weeks, the young often spew a yellow secretion from their anal glands (that is often said to smell of decay and cabbage) to keep predators and other animals from taking advantage of their mothers.

 Threats

 The giant pangolin is threatened by habitat destruction and deforestation, and hunting for the bushmeat trade.
 Between 2011 and 2015, nine shipments with pangolin body parts were seized in Asia that originated in Nigeria.
 They contained 3000 kg pangolin meat and close to 5500 kg pangolin scales that were destined to China and Laos.

 Conservation

 The giant pangolin has been listed on CITES Appendix I since January 2017.

+In 2023 a giant pangolin has been spotted in Niokolo-Koba National Park in Senegal, where the species has not been seen since 1999 and considered extinct in the area.